[3.1.] A Rough Statement of MCR.

 moral skepticism (df.): the view that there are no objective truths about which actions are right and which actions are wrong, i.e., no moral judgments are true (or false) independent of what people think, feel or believe about morality.

-· One may be a moral skeptic about all morality (call this “full blown” moral skepticism) or just about specific issues, such as infanticide (call this “limited” moral skepticism).
+· One may be a moral skeptic about all morality (“full blown” moral skepticism) or just about specific issues, such as infanticide (“limited” moral skepticism).

-The theory that we will now consider is a form of full-blown moral skepticism… In other words, it begins with full-blown moral skepticism and adds more ideas to it to make it more specific.
+The theory that we will now consider is a form of full-blown moral skepticism.
+It begins with full-blown moral skepticism and adds more ideas to it to make it more specific.

 According to MCR, whether an action is right or wrong is a matter of the beliefs and attitudes that people have in the society within which the action is performed.
 This theory says that whatever behaviors are believed to be right or wrong by the members of a society are right or wrong within that society; i.e., morality is relative to culture.